How To Say Crazy In Italian

 • Q: Is it offensive to call someone pazzo?

 • A: It depends on the context and your relationship with the person.
 In a playful setting among friends, it's usually not offensive.
-However, it can be offensive if used in a serious or derogatory manner.
+On the flip side, it can be offensive if used in a serious or derogatory manner.

 • Q: How do you say "Are you crazy?" in Italian?